Auf Wiedersehen, Pet: Commercial availability and repeat broadcasts

 Auf Wiedersehen, Pet is available on DVD in the UK and US as boxsets and single discs with three episodes on each.
 The show was largely repeated on ITV1 and ITV4 but the show has not been re-run on these channels since 2008.
 The programme was shown on Men & Motors for a while, but the channel has since closed.

 In June 2012, Digital Channel Yesterday picked up the rights to repeat the first three series of the show; these were then shown at 10 am and 4 pm on Weekdays.
 Yesterday had to edit the third series' episodes to fit into their timing schedules; therefore instead of them being 60 minutes in length they were reduced to 45 minutes.
 This was not apparent with the repeats of the first two series.
 In January 2013, Yesterday bought the fourth series but, again due to timing, these were also edited from 60 to 45 minutes, meaning several parts of the storyline been cut.
 From July 2013, Drama picked up the rights to rerun the series as part of its schedules.
 In January 2017, it was repeated on Yesterday again.

-In January 2021, series 1 and 2 were added to the UK’s BritBox and series 3 and 4 were added to the BBC’s iPlayer.
+In January 2021, series 1 and 2 were added to the UK’s BritBox and series 3 and 4 were added to BBC iPlayer.
+In April 2024, the rights to repeat series 1 and 2 were returned to ITV4, as well as made available to stream on ITVX.
+Series 3 and 4 are no longer available on iPlayer.